 \section{Surrogate Modeling for Building Emulator}

-Our aim is to replace the computationally expensive nonlinear numerical simulations with alternative, fast representations for model-based control.
-In the context of using NNs for MPC, we believe that one should include the following criteria in their surrogate modeling process:
+Our objective is to replace computationally expensive nonlinear numerical simulations with alternative, fast representations for model-based control.
+When using NNs for MPC, we propose incorporating the following criteria in the surrogate modeling process: